nslay/ircbnx/ReadMe.txt

 For simplicity and flexibility, the configuration file format is INI.
 Every IRCBNX config file must have a "global" section and a "profiles" key specifying a comma delimited list of bot configurations to examine.
+The log file may also be optionally specified with the "logfile" key.

 For example:

 [global]
 profiles=bot1,bot2
+logfile=bot.log

 In this example, two bots, "bot1" and "bot2" are to be examined.